WeForStudy/slm-utils/README.md

 > This is library about the some common utils code by frist-fist-group

 - First of all
-  You should make sure that you have node envirnment.
+  You should make sure that you have node environment.
   - for code
     > Typescript
   - for test